podscripter

 Note: Whisper can transcribe many additional languages, but only the four listed above have project-level optimization and tests.
 Other languages are considered experimental.

-Optional NLP Capitalization (spaCy)
+Automatic NLP Capitalization (spaCy)

 Development